 Terms implied in law and ‘Entire Agreement’ clauses

 There are also terms that may be implied in law, included terms as contained in the Sales of Good Act and the Australian Consumer Law.

 An ‘Entire Agreement’ clause can be effective in excluding some terms implied by legislation, but not all.
 It is an express provision of the Australian Consumer Law that the consumer guarantees cannot be excluded by a contract.
 In fact, an attempt to exclude the various consumer guarantees as contained in the Australian Consumer Law can, in and of itself, constitute the offence of misleading and deceptive conduct.

 With the ever increasingly amount of legislation, it is important to understand that you have rights outside of the written terms of your particular contract that may be able to resolve a problem that may arise.

-McNamara and Associates has over 70 years of legal experience in the greater Ipswich area and should you wish to discuss the flexibility of you contract please contact us on 13 58 28.
+McNamara Law has over 70 years of legal experience in the greater Ipswich area and should you wish to discuss the flexibility of you contract please contact us on 13 58 28.